trace-rabbit/trace-rabbit.github.io/_logs/log-14.md

 node: "listener-22"
 ---

 I tried knocking.
-Once, twice—no answer.
+Once, twice, no answer.

 Then I changed the rhythm.

 And the wall whispered back.
+A sequence, a pattern.

+A lost mind on the other side repeats my knocks, sometimes skipping a beat.